RichardRosenblat/anima-engine-docs/vision.md

-# DAUGHTER — Vision
+# ANIMA — Vision

 ## Purpose

-DAUGHTER exists to make **long-lived, trustworthy artificial identities possible**.
+ANIMA exists to make **long-lived, trustworthy artificial identities possible**.

 Not assistants that reset every conversation.
 Not characters that pretend to be someone they are not.
 Not autonomous agents unleashed without constraint.

-DAUGHTER is an engine for **growing identities over time**, under clear boundaries, with continuity, accountability, and safety as first-class concerns.
+ANIMA is an engine for **growing identities over time**, under clear boundaries, with continuity, accountability, and safety as first-class concerns.

 ---

-## What DAUGHTER Is Trying to Enable
+## What ANIMA Is Trying to Enable

-DAUGHTER is designed to enable a future where artificial systems can:
+ANIMA is designed to enable a future where artificial systems can:

 * Maintain **consistent identity** across time
 * Build **trust through continuity**, not persuasion